 Mchenja Bush Camp:

-Our second morning walk from the more deluxe Mchenja Bush Camp is much longer.
+Our second morning walk is from the more deluxe Mchenja Bush Camp.

 We even have a “porter” who carries a massive backpack – turns out it’s for the tea, coffee and shortbread cookies for our mid-morning break.